hdShang/arxiv-daily/docs/cs-RO/2025-05-30/papers/250600098v2-interactive-imitation-learning-for-dexterous-robotic-manipulation-ch.md

 ---
 layout: default
-title: Interactive Imitation Learning for Dexterous Robotic Manipulation: Challenges and Perspectives -- A Survey
+title: "Interactive Imitation Learning for Dexterous Robotic Manipulation: Challenges and Perspectives -- A Survey"
 ---

 # Interactive Imitation Learning for Dexterous Robotic Manipulation: Challenges and Perspectives -- A Survey